 A great recipe for a fantastic Carolina-inspired spice rub that packs quite a punch.
 Alter the amount of cayenne used in this recipe to suit your needs.
 Amp it up for spice lovers and tone it down to your liking.
 Try it HERE

 6.)
 Texas Style Pulled Pork Rub

 This state is famous for its brisket.
 Smoked pork is quite popular in Texas too.
 This Texas Style rub is the perfect balance of sweet and heat.
-This rub recipe is the right amount for one 6 pound pork roast.
+This pulled pork rub recipe is the right amount for one 6 pound pork roast.
 Remember to adjust the amount of cayenne pepper in this recipe to suit your taste buds.
 Try this recipe HERE

 7.)
 Best Odds Pulled Pork Rub

 This traditional rub will provide you with the best odds of making amazing smoked pork.
 Or recipe calls for a lot of black pepper.
 Please keep this in mind.
 Reduce the amount called for in the recipe.
 I always recommend to my readers that they experiment with their homemade rubs.
-Try it HERE
+Recipe HERE

 8.)
 Smoky Pulled Pork Rub

 A recipe for a fantastic rub that adds a little smoke and spice flavor to pulled pork.
 It will quickly become one of your favorite go-to rubs.
 This recipe will give you enough rub for one 5-6 pound pork butt.
 Double or triple as needed.
 Try this Smoky Rub